 Contact an NYC Gender Discrimination Lawyer Today

 It is not easy for anyone to pursue a sex or gender discrimination lawsuit, but sometimes there is simply no other choice.
 Nobody should be fired from his or her job for refusing to have sex with his or her boss.
 If you are the victim of quid pro quo harassment or a hostile work environment, you have legal rights, but you must assert them.
 Your first step is to call an experienced New York gender discrimination lawyer.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, today if you need to speak with someone right away.
+Contact the Law Offices of Nisar Law Group, P.C., today if you need to speak with someone right away.